-The Environmental Research Institute (ERI) occupies space in the Longley School Building at the Depot campus.
-This project, as originally envisioned, would consolidate the programs in these three buildings into a new building and then demolish the old buildings.
-The planning phase of this project will help determine whether new construction or renovation would best serve University goals.
+This project, as originally envisioned, would consolidate programs located in several buildings into a new building and then demolish the old buildings.
+The planning phase of this project will help determine whether new construction or renovation would best serve the University goals.
 Should renovation be the preferred option, the Board of Trustees will be asked to clarify the project definition.
-In the meantime, immediate code needs will be addressed through the Deferred Maintenance/Code/ADA Renovation Lump Sum project line funds.
-The project is presently in the planning stage, with the selection of architects and engineers expected during spring 2009.
+Currently, immediate code needs will be addressed through the Deferred Maintenance/ Code/ADA Renovation Lump Sum project line funds.
+A design consultant team has been selected and pre-planning and assessment is underway.